StrikingLoo/strikingloo.github.io/_posts/2022-08-10-reflections-digital-gardening.md

 ![](/resources/post_image/pathway.jpg){: loading="lazy"}

-I would say the main advantages of note taking, to me at least, have been in improving my search capabilities over my own memory (a filesystem definitely beats a chunk of electric meat), and helping me be more organized and procrastinate less.
+I would say the main advantages of note taking, to me at least, have been in improving my search capabilities over my own memory (a file-system definitely beats a chunk of electric meat), and helping me be more organized and procrastinate less.

 It's a lot easier to prepare for an exam when you have all of the relevant knowledge in a single markdown file, waiting to be reviewed.